-- This work should be extended as follows. - o Include systems rated as SEER 13 (the minimum efficiency for the 2005 standards); - o Include additional high efficiency two-speed systems (SEER 15 and 18 ratings); - Add HVAC equipment penetration rates and apply statistical methods to more accurately characterize the California state-wide impacts of performance variability on expected savings and demand. - More study is needed to explore how the inherent performance variability of SEER-rated HVAC systems, as characterized by this research, can be applied to: - the future development of the California energy efficiency standards to better ensure resultant savings; - o utility incentive programs to improve efficiency realization rates. - In residential applications, additional research is required to more effectively correct for: - o building effects, e.g., varying mid-load temperatures; - o system effects, e.g., especially off-rated coil entering conditions. - In non-residential applications, additional research is required to better understand and characterize: - o building effects due to - increased internal loads, - core/perimeter HVAC zoning, - and occupancy ventilation; - o system effects due to - indoor fan energy and operation, and - off-rated coil entering conditions.
+- This work should be extended as follows. - Update systems rated as SEER 14 to include a representative sample range from the large number recently introduced units at this rating point; - Add HVAC equipment penetration rates and apply statistical methods to more accurately characterize the California statewide impacts of performance variability on expected savings and demand. - Performance testing of cooling systems to verify expanded ratings data. - More study is needed to explore how the inherent performance variability of SEER-rated HVAC systems, as characterized by this research, can be applied to: - the future development of the California energy efficiency standards to better ensure resultant savings; - o utility incentive programs to improve efficiency realization rates. - Additional research is required to more effectively correct for: - o building effects, e.g., varying mid-load temperatures; - o system effects, e.g., especially off-rated coil entering conditions.

-8.0 References
+8.0 References/Bibliography